klemetsson/stratux-zero/README.md

   external power.
 Good for when having the unit installed in the aircraft.
   This can be done by implementing a voltage divider that can be sampled by the MCU.
 - Add pin header, MOSFET and diode for a fan that can be controlled from GPIO4.
+- Switch to a u-blox dead reckoning GNSS with RAIM.

 ### Power management